iouliakan/NewsAggregator/README.md

 This repository is a "distribution" one, built by our release preparation script.
 Problems with it can be raised on our forum, or as issues in the main repository.

+###Contributing
+If you would like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+###License
+This project is open-source and available under the MIT License.